LilyanaShu/app_flutter/README.md

 A new Flutter project I learned from youtube.
 Start from a basic design, passing dynamic data from a list and create re-useable widgets.

-Anyway the last screen (Profile), was purely coded by me :)

 ## Getting Started

 This project is a starting point for a Flutter application.